BMW Car Insurance Quotes in 2026

 • Why is insurance so expensive for a BMW?

-BMWs are luxury vehicles with higher price tags and high-quality features that are more expensive to repair or replace than non-luxury vehicles.
+BMWs are luxury vehicles with high price tags and high-quality features and are more expensive to repair or replace than non-luxury vehicles.

 • What’s the most expensive BMW to insure?

-The most expensive BMW model to insure is the M4, which runs an average of $321 per month, according to our research.
+The most expensive BMW to insure is the M2 model, which costs an average of $259 per month, according to our research.

 • Is BMW car insurance any good?